Open event at the 44th Chess Olympiad: Competition format and calendar

 The tournament was played in a Swiss-system format.
-The time control for all games was 90 minutes for the first 40 moves, after which an additional 30 minutes were granted and increment of 30 seconds per move was applied.
+The time control for all games was 90 minutes for the first 40 moves, after which an additional 30 minutes were granted and increment of 30 seconds per move was applied from the first move.
 Players were permitted to offer a draw at any time.
 A total of 11 rounds were played, with all teams playing in every round.

 In each round, four players from each team faced four players from another team; teams were permitted one reserve player who could be substituted between rounds.
 The four games were played simultaneously on four boards, scoring 1 game point for a win and ½ game point for a draw.
 The scores from each game were summed together to determine which team won the round.
-Winning a round was worth 2 match points, regardless of the game point margin, while drawing a round was worth 1 match point.
+Winning a round was worth 2 match points, regardless of the game point margin, while drawing a round was worth one match point.
 Teams were ranked in a table based on match points.
-Tie-breakers for the table were i) the SonnebornBerger system; ii) total game points scored; iii) the sum of the match points of the opponents, excluding the lowest one.
+Tie-breakers for the table were i) the Sonneborn–Berger system; ii) total game points scored; iii) the sum of the match points of the opponents, excluding the lowest one.

 Tournament rounds started on 29 July and ended with the final round on 9 August.
 All rounds began at 15:00 IST (UTC+5:30), except for the final round which began at 10:00 IST (UTC+5:30).
 There was one rest day at the tournament—on 4 August—after the sixth round.